Nonparametric Bayesian volatility learning under microstructure noise: Introduction

 \section{Introduction}

 Let the one-dimensional stochastic differential equation (SDE)

 be given.
-Here $W$ is a standard Wiener process and $b$ and $s$ are referred to as the drift function and volatility function respectively.
+Here $W$ is a standard Wiener process and $b$ and $s$ are referred to as the drift function and volatility function, respectively.
 We assume (not necessarily uniformly spaced) observation times $\{t_i: 1\le i\le n\}$ and observations $ \mathcal{Y}_n =\{Y_1, \ldots, Y_{n}\}, $ where

 and $\{ V_i \}$ is a sequence of independent and identically distributed random variables, independent of $W$.
-Our aim is to nonparametrically learn the volatility $s$ using the noisy observations $\scr{Y}_n$.
+Our aim is to learn the volatility $s$ using the noisy observations $\scr{Y}_n$.
 Knowledge of the volatility is of paramount importance in financial applications, specifically in pricing financial derivatives, see, e.g., \cite{musiela05}, and in risk management.

-The quantity $\Delta t_i = t_i - t_{i-1}$ is referred to as the observation frequency; small values of $\Delta t_i$ correspond to high frequency, dense-in-time data.
+The quantity $\Delta t_i = t_i - t_{i-1}$ is referred to as the observation density, especially if the time instants are equidistant, and then $1/\Delta t_i$ will be the frequency of the observations.
+Small values of $\Delta t_i$ correspond to high frequency, dense-in-time data.
 Intraday financial data are commonly thought to be high frequency data.
-In this high frequency financial data setting, which is the one we are interested in in this work, the measurement errors $\{V_{i}\}$ are referred to as microstructure noise.
+In this high frequency financial data setting, which is the one we are interested in the present work, the measurement errors $\{V_{i}\}$ are referred to as microstructure noise.
 Their inclusion in the model aims to reflect such features of observed financial time series as their discreteness or approximations due to market friction.
 Whereas for low-frequency financial data these can typically be neglected without much ensuing harm, empirical evidence shows that this is not the case for high frequency data; cf.~\cite{mykland12}.